 Let us attempt now to define some key Heathen ideas about divinity, and our relationship to the divine and the cosmos around us.
-Key to the theology espoused by the Ingvaeonic Society, are the ideas of of animism and immanence.
+Key to the theology espoused by the Ingvaeonic Society, are the ideas of animism and immanence.
 Animism can be defined as:

 a spiritual belief system that attributes consciousness and spirits to natural elements, objects, and phenomena.
 It views the world as animated by spiritual forces, considering everything from animals to plants and inanimate objects as having inherent spiritual significance and presence.